 Regardless of the outcome of these cases, it is important to note that they will not affect the ongoing need for effective avian protection efforts by certain industries.
 For one thing, other federal laws such as the Endangered Species Act and Bald and Golden Eagle Protection Act clearly do impose liability for incidental take of certain birds, whether or not the MBTA does so as well.
 And many state laws do the same.
 In addition, while the MBTA does not include a citizen suit provision or other private enforcement mechanism, allegations of MBTA non-compliance could still be used as a basis for APA challenges to federally-permitted projects that involve a risk of unintentional harm to migratory birds.
 Given the circuit split on MBTA liability and uncertainty on how much deference courts will give to the DOI M-Opinion and FWS guidance, these types of challenges may pose risks to affected industries in certain regions regardless of whether DOI and FWS seek to take independent enforcement action.
 In the interim, these new lawsuits may be a new wave in the shifting seas of MBTA liability that the recent DOI and FWS guidance sought to calm.

 Beveridge & Diamond’s Endangered Species and Wildlife Protection practice group provides strategic counseling and compliance advice to project proponents in all industries to minimize the impacts of threatened and endangered species listings and critical habitat designations on our clients’ activities.
-For more information or to discuss strategies for efficiently navigating your project through the complex and overlapping federal resources regulatory programs, please contact the authors.
+For more information, please contact the authors.